mohaned2014/Pomodoro-Timer-React-Native/README.md

+imp : don't forget to install react-native-vector-icons

 # Pomodoro-Timer-React-Native

-educational React Native program : PomodoroTimer is a simple Timer that help you focusing :)
+Educational React Native program : PomodoroTimer is a simple Timer that help you focusing :)

 # Project 1 - Pomodoro Timer